Updated on the 29th September 2020

 Comprehensive workplace policies safeguard a business against risk.
-This helps ensure compliance with employment legislation and acting as the first line of defence if an employee brings a claim against the company.
-They also help create a safe workplace, providing employees with options for reporting any issues that arise.
+This helps ensure compliance with employment legislation and acts as the first line of defence if an employee brings a claim against the company.
+Business policies also help create a safe workplace, providing employees with options for reporting any issues that arise.
 It’s not enough to have a policy – employees must be aware of policies and their substance.
-So what are these 10 policies, and why do they matter?
+So what are these 15 workplace policies for employees, and why do they matter?
 Keep reading to find out.

 1. Code of Conduct